Dragon-E-Tech/simple-promotion-exam/README.md

 - `POST /promotions` - Create a new promotion
 - `GET /promotions` - Get all promotions
-- `GET /promotions/:id` - Get a specific promotion
+- `GET /promotions/:uuid` - Get a specific promotion
-- `PUT /promotions/:id` - Update a promotion
+- `PUT /promotions/:uuid` - Update a promotion
+- `PATCH /promotions/:uuid` - Set a promotion active status
-- `DELETE /promotions/:id` - Delete a promotion
+- `DELETE /promotions/:uuid` - Delete a promotion

 ## Technologies Used